seansusmilch/noTBA-scripterx/README.md

 # checks media from years 2019, 2020 and 2021
 python3 ./checkAllEps.py '2019,2020,2021'

-# checks ALL media
+# checks media from all years
-python3 ./checkAllEps.py 'None'
+python3 ./checkAllEps.py all

 # checks media from 2021
 python3 ./checkAllEps.py